gaultier/microkt/README.md

 Available flags:
 - WITH_LOGS=0|1 : disable/enable logs.
 Defaults to 0.
 - WITH_ASAN=0|1 : disable/enable AddressSanitizer (clang only).
 Defaults to 0.
-- DEBUG=0|1 : optimization level.
+- WITH_OPTIMIZE=0|1 : optimization level.
 Corresponds to respectively -O0 and -O2
+- WITH_DTRACE=0|1 : disable/enable dtrace in generated executables.
+Defaults to 0 on Linux and 1 on other platforms.
 - CC, AS, LD: standard make variables

 ```sh